AdamsPL/state-machine/part3/article.md

 }
 ```

-Finally we can add tests for joining strings to see if they work as planned
+Finally, we can add tests for joining strings to see if they work as planned

 ```cpp
 namespace tests